jkknibbe99/GVSU-CIS350-TeamGoogleStadia/README.md

 # Team Google Stadia

-A hardcore roguelike platformer where the player begins as an ancient/prehistoric caste and excels to more and more modern castes by completing levels and achievements.
+A hardcore platformer where the player begins as an ancient/prehistoric caste and excels to more and more modern castes by completing levels while avoiding or attacking enemies.

 ## Team Members and Roles